taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 </table>

-For a full Verification Cross-Reference Matrix (VCRM) along with the documented test results and further details, please look at the verificaiton section.
+For a full Verification Cross-Reference Matrix (VCRM) along with the documented test results and further details, see the following link:
       <p>
         <a href="Verification/verification.md">See Verification Cross-Reference Matrix (VCRM) here.</a>
         </a>